Lee Elder: Professional career

-In 1959, Elder was drafted into the U.S. Army, and was sent to Fort Lewis, Washington.
+In 1959, Elder turned professional.
+That year he was also was drafted into the U.S. Army and was sent to Fort Lewis, Washington.
 While at Fort Lewis, Elder had the good fortune to be under the command of Colonel John Gleaster who was an avid golfer.
 Gleaster put Elder in a Special Services unit, which allowed him the opportunity to play golf on a steady basis.

 Elder was discharged from the army in 1961, and joined the United Golf Association Tour (UGA) for black players (at the time they were excluded from the Professional Golfers' Association of America (PGA) which was only "for members of the Caucasian race").
 He had a dominant stretch in which he won 18 of 22 consecutive tournaments, but this tour did not have large prizes, often in the range of $500.